 PJ “To facilitate decision making, concentrate on shifting or transforming uninformed thinking into a constructive mindset.
 With the assistance of your professional expertise, guide prospects and clients so they pivot to an informed point of view.”

 To be excellent at what professional communicators—from advisors, architects, and digital developers to lawyers, brokers, and physicians—do best, we must never stop learning.

 We not only strive to continuously learn about changes in our profession and related technology, but also about relevant changes in the lives, work, and businesses of our prospects, clients, and target markets.

 That’s a lot of effort and investment to expend while also, each work day, engaging prospects, serving clients, running a practice or business, and having a life:

-WBECS organizers hope many of the 23,000 attending the complimentary WBECS Pre-Summit go on to participate in the Full Summit.
-This begins September 6 and reportedly provides weekly learning opportunities in flexible, interactive formats over the coming year.
+WBECS organizers hope many of the 23,000 attending the complimentary WBECS Pre-Summit go on to participate in the Full Summit which reportedly provides weekly learning opportunities in flexible, interactive formats over the coming year.

 Over 3 weeks, the Pre-Summit offers two or three 45-minute webinars a day, each designed to challenge, fascinate, and stimulate.
 I enjoy the range of professional speakers and the diversity of topics.